What We Believe

 People often lament the loss of a sense of community in modern British culture.
 Society is atomised, and there is often so little time to build meaningful relationships with each other.
 This is the opposite of what God wants, because it is the opposite of what He knows we need for completeness as human beings.
 In the New Testament there is clear teaching on – and modelling of – a church life where nobody feels left out or isolated.
 All are cared for in the extended family of the church.
 This means that church life cannot be expressed simply – and only – as the sum total of a series of organised meetings, but has to be found in the (often messy!) realities of day to day living.
 As I hope this web site conveys, a strong sense of ‘family’ has become another key motif for NLC.

 The New Testament paints a very clear picture of interdependent Christian communities, mutually concerned for each other’s welfare and joined relationally via the ministries of itinerant Christian workers who focussed on oversight and training.
 New Life Church is not only connected to other congregations in the UK and overseas via Lifelink International, but also very much values the wider Christian Community in our local area.
-For example, we work closely with the other churches in Histon and Impington, helping to bring the good news of God’s love and mercy to residents of these twin villages.

 We rejoice in the sense of unity, shared vision and mutual encouragement that our friends in other local churches afford us.
 But the local Christian communities of the New Testament were not only connected to each other; they were also very much connected to the world around them – in the sense that they were integrated and relevant.
 Every believer saw that their mission was to facilitate the advancement of the Kingdom of God among those with whom they lived and worked.
 At New Life Church we actively seek to work this out in practice, both as individual Christians bearing witness to friends, neighbours and colleagues, and through organised church events.